 - Perform the required steps to save any data that you wish to preserve.
-For example, take back-ups of configuration files. - Start the Web-based installer. - See "Starting the Veritas Web-based installer" on page 146. - On the Select a task and a product page, select Uninstall a Product from the Task drop-down list. - Select Storage Foundation Cluster File System High Availability from the Product drop-down list, and click Next. - Indicate the systems on which to uninstall.
+For example, take back-ups of configuration files. - 2 Start the Web-based installer. - On the Select a task and a product page, select Uninstall a Product from the Task drop-down list. - Select Storage Foundation Cluster File System High Availability from the Product drop-down list, and click Next. - 5 Indicate the systems on which to uninstall.
 Enter one or more system names, separated by spaces.
-Click Next. - After the validation completes successfully, click Next to uninstall SFCFSHA on the selected system. - If there are any processes running on the target system, the installer stops the processes.
+Click Next. - After the validation completes successfully, click Next to uninstall SFCFSHA on the selected system. - 7 If there are any processes running on the target system, the installer stops the processes.
 Click Next. - After the installer stops the processes, the installer removes the products from the specified system.

-After the uninstall completes, the installer displays the location of the summary, response, and log files.
-If required, view the files to confirm the status of the removal.

-10 Click Finish.
+- After the uninstall completes, the installer displays the location of the summary, response, and log files.
+If required, view the files to confirm the status of the removal. - 10 Click Finish.